 The following general guidelines apply to troubleshooting

 When an operation fails or you suspect a bug, look at the MySQL server error log (see Section 5.4.2, “The Error Log”).
-Section B.3, “Server Error Codes and Messages” provides troubleshooting information for some of the common
+Section B.3, “Server Error Message Reference” provides troubleshooting information for some of the common

 InnoDB-specific errors that you may encounter.